nicolasfauchereau/NIWA_Python_seminars/README.md

     git clone https://github.com/nicolasfauchereau/NIWA_Python_seminars.git

-If you are not a git user, simply download the tarball from [here](https://github.com/nicolasfauchereau/NIWA_Python_seminars/archive/master.zip) or copy the directory `NIWA_Python_seminars` from my S: drive.
+If you are not a git user, simply download the archive from [here](https://github.com/nicolasfauchereau/NIWA_Python_seminars/archive/master.zip) or copy the directory `NIWA_Python_seminars` from my S: drive.